tbrouns/paser/README.md

 MATLAB toolbox for processing and analyzing extracellular recordings.
 Intended for local field potential (LFP) and spike data processing, analysis and visualization.

 Currently, PASER can only be used with data saved by Open Ephys GUI [Ref.
-4], specifically `continuous` files.
+4], specifically `.continuous` files.
 See https://github.com/open-ephys/plugin-GUI or http://www.open-ephys.org/ for more information.

 PASER contains the following types of processing routines:

 * Spike detection and sorting
 * Cluster quality control
-* Spike analysis and visualization
+* Spike analysis
 * LFP detection and analysis
+* Data visualization
 * Artifact removal

 # Getting started